dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

 ```

 ### Assignment
-At this moment, TESTed only support one statement, which is an assignment.
+At this moment, TESTed only supports one statement, which is an assignment.

 An assignment has 3 attributes: `variable`, `expression` and `type`.
 - **variable**: The name of the variable.